 As a family we had always been sceptical about conventional oncology medicine.
 We had seen my grandfather reject chemotherapy and radiotherapy when it failed to help his lung cancer and he lived for another ten years without any treatment.
 In my case, treatment options were limited and we felt we had to be very careful about any choices we made and to make sure we listened to differing opinions.

-“As I look back, I honestly think that had we listened to the first doctor we spoke to I would have gone down the path of conventional therapy, would have spent the last five years in and out of hospital, would have undergone surgery and would possibly be dead.
+“As I look back, I honestly think that had we listened to the first doctor we spoke to I would have gone down the path of conventional therapy, would have spent years in and out of hospital, would have undergone surgery and would possibly be dead.”

 The mildness of my symptoms allowed me to be mostly in denial about my diagnosis for around two years.
-But as the asymmetry in my face grew worse I also had increased psychological issues.
+But as the asymmetry in my face worsened I also had increased psychological issues.
 I would go home to Prague where my parents became increasingly anxious, the time between visits made the changes more pronounced.

 University became my safe place, very few people knew what I was dealing with.
 Mum began to think I should have a biopsy but I was against it.
 The risks were too high.
-All the time my dad had been researching possible treatments and talking to doctors in many countries and our differing opinions have caused a lot of tension which was affecting our relationship.
+All the time my dad had been researching possible treatments and talking to doctors in many countries and our differing opinions caused a lot of tension which was affecting our relationship.

 Throughout all of this I was able to continue my studies and I graduated in 2015 and moved to Birmingham where I started working for a refugee charity followed by another role at Citizens Advice.